 - Status and Counters: Provides access to display screens showing switch information, port status and counters, port and VLAN address tables, and spanning tree information.
 (See Appendix B, "Monitoring and Analyzing Switch Operation".) - Switch Configuration: Provides access to configuration screens for displaying and changing the current configuration settings.
 (See the Contents listing at the front of this manual.)
-For a listing of features and parameters configurable through the menu interface, see the "Menu Features List" on page 3-14). - Console Passwords: Provides access to the screen used to set or change Manager-level and Operator-level passwords, and to delete Manager and Operator password protection.
-(See the local password chapter in the Access Security Guide shipped with your switch.) - Event Log: Enables you to read progress and error messages that are useful for checking and troubleshooting switch operation.
-(See "Using Logging To Identify Problem Sources" on page C-23.)
+For a listing of features and parameters configurable through the menu interface, see the "Menu Features List" on page 3-14. - Console Passwords: Provides access to the screen used to set or change Manager-level and Operator-level passwords, and to delete Manager and Operator password protection.
+(Refer to the chapter on configuring usernames and passwords in the Access Security Guide for your switch.) - Event Log: Enables you to read progress and error messages that are useful for checking and troubleshooting switch operation.
+(See "Using the Event Log To Identify Problem Sources" on page C-27.)

 - Command Line (CLI): Selects the Command Line Interface at the same level (Manager or Operator) that you are accessing in the Menu interface.
-(See chapter 4, "Using the Command Line Interface (CLI)".) - Reboot Switch: Performs a "warm" reboot of the switch, which clears most temporary error conditions, resets the network activity counters to zero, and resets the system up-time to zero.
+(Refer to chapter 3, "Using the Command Line Interface (CLI)".) - Reboot Switch: Performs a "warm" reboot of the switch, which clears most temporary error conditions, resets the network activity counters to zero, and resets the system up-time to zero.
 A reboot is required to activate a change in the VLAN Support parameter.
-(See "Rebooting from the Menu Interface" on page 6-10.) - Download OS: Enables you to download a new software version to the switch.
+(See "Rebooting from the Menu Interface" on page 6-11.) - Download OS: Enables you to download a new switch software version to the switch.
 (See Appendix A, "File Transfers".) - Run Setup: Displays the Switch Setup screen for quickly configuring basic switch parameters such as IP addressing, default gateway, logon default interface, spanning tree, and others.
-(See the Installation and Getting Started guide shipped with your switch.) - Stacking: Enables you to use a single IP address and standard network cabling to manage a group of up to 16 switches in the same subnet (broadcast domain).
-See the chapter on stack management in the Advanced Traffic Management Guide. - Logout: Closes the Menu interface and console session, and disconnects Telnet access to the switch.
-(See "How to End a Menu Session and Exit from the Console" on page 3-5).)
+(See the Installation and Getting Started Guide for your switch.) - Logout: Closes the Menu interface and console session, and disconnects Telnet access to the switch.
+(See "How to End a Menu Session and Exit from the Console" on page 3-5.)